Houghton Bay, Wellington

 Houghton Valley was once covered with native bush and full of bird song before it was cleared for farming.
 Once farming ceased, invasive weeds such as gorse quickly took over the steep slopes.
 Reforestation of native plants began in 1970 and is still being done today by the local community including the students of Houghton Bay School.
 Students can now learn and play in the forest surrounded by the chattering of tui and the odd screeching of the kaka.

-If you enjoy the outdoors and getting your hands dirty, join us for our upcoming working bee where we will be planting native trees in sites that would otherwise be covered by invasive weeds.
+If you enjoy the outdoors and getting your hands dirty, join us for our upcoming working bee where we will be controlling invasive weeds and making the area into a place where the local school can bring their students to learn about nature!

 What to wear/bring: Sturdy boots are essential, long sleeves, and long trousers.
 Ensure you pack warm clothes such as a jacket, beanie, jumper and a rain jacket to protect you against wind and rain.
 Bring a full water bottle and lunch.